MicrosoftDocs/azure-stack-docs/AKS-Hybrid/container-storage-interface-disks.md

 In AKS hybrid, the `default` storage class is created by default and uses CSV to create VHDX-backed volumes.
 The reclaim policy ensures that the underlying VHDX is deleted when the persistent volume that used it is deleted.
 The storage class also configures the persistent volumes to be expandable; you just need to edit the persistent volume claim with the new size.

-To leverage this storage class, create a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and a respective pod that references and uses them.<!--"them" or "it"?
-It's not clear what this refers to.--> A PVC is used to automatically provision storage based on a storage class.
+To leverage this storage class, create a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and a respective pod that references and uses it.
+A PVC is used to automatically provision storage based on a storage class.
 A PVC can use one of the pre-created storage classes or a user-defined storage class to create a VHDX of the desired size.
 When you create a pod definition, the PVC is specified to request the desired storage.

 ## Create custom storage class for disks